tamentis/scripts/README.md

 individually.
 Feel free to use them and update them, they are all licensed under the ISC-License.

+## fdm2twilio
+Send a Twilio notification from fdm.
+See doc-string for configuration.

 ## pycdate
 ```
     NAME